junikimm717/imacdots/README.md

 ![screenshot](screenshot.png)

+Dotfiles managed with stow.
 With yabai, skhd, and sketchybar.
-SIP has been completely disabled.

-Dotfiles managed with stow.
+SIP needs to be completely disabled, and some annoying stuff in settings also needs to be tweaked.